-Crummell was one of the foremost African-American scholars of the 19th century, a pioneer in the establishment of an African-American tradition of scholarship, a spokesman for black liberation, and founder, in 1897, of the American Negro Academy.
-This Church epitomizes its founder's view of the church as an institution for fostering social change, education, and self-help.
+Built between 1876 and 1879, Saint Luke's Episcopal Church was established by Rev. Alexander Crummell, who was one of the foremost African American scholars of the 19th century, a pioneer in establishing an African American tradition of scholarship, a spokesman for Black liberation, and the founder, in 1897, of the American Negro Academy.
+The Church epitomizes its founder's concept of the church as an institution for fostering social change, education, and self-help.

-Built in 1876-1879, Saint Luke's is a major work of Calvin T.S.
-Brent, the city's first African-American architect.
-It is designed in the early English Gothic style and is gable-roofed with rough-cut random bluestone walls, red-and-white sandstone trim, and lancet windows.
-It also features a long nave with cast iron columns, exposed roof framing, oak paneling, and stained glass.
+Saint Luke's is a major work of Calvin T.S.
+Brent, the city's first African American architect.
+It is designed in the early English Gothic style and features a long nave with cast iron columns, exposed roof framing, oak paneling, and stained glass.

 DC Inventory: March 3, 1979